-Project Goal: Complete statewide coverage of spring leaf-off color and color infrared imagery at 0.5-meter resolution, providing the opportunity for partners to buy-up to higher resolution in their areas of interest.
+Project Goal: Complete statewide coverage of spring leaf-off color and color infrared imagery at 0.5-meter resolution (orthoimagery and stereo), providing the opportunity for partners to buy-up to higher resolution in their areas of interest.
 For more information on the Spring Aerial Imagery Program, see the SAIP webpage.

-Project Status: Ahead of schedule
+Project Status: On schedule

-Anticipated Completion and Milestones: This project, which was initiated in 2009, is anticipated to be completed in Fall 2014, one year ahead of the original schedule.
+Anticipated Completion and Milestones: This project, which was initiated in 2009, is anticipated to be completed in Fall 2014.
+Spring 2014 imagery acquisition has been completed and is currently being evaluated for completeness and quality.

-Project Funding: State: \$1,300,000; Partners: \$700,000
+Project Funding: State: \$1,100,000; Partners: \$1,000,000

 Project Issues, Concerns and Risks: Completing statewide imagery acquisition for this project is dependent on sufficient favorable spring weather conditions.
+If current imagery quality evaluation identifies deficiencies, then a new round of acquisition will be scheduled for Spring 2015.
+Otherwise project is likely to conclude late in calendar year 2014.
 Over the long term, this project demonstrates an opportunity for significant saving of public funds if the state, working with Minnesota's counties, local governments, and tribal governments, establishes a cooperative, sustainable program to collect, process and distribute aerial imagery on a predictable cycle that implements a fair cost-sharing model.